 The Soviet high command then made strenuous efforts to prevent the success of the German relief effort.
 Command of the break-in area was given to the 2nd Ukrainian Front, and General Leytenant Sergei G. Trofimenko’s 27th Army was transferred from the 1st Ukrainian Front to the 2nd Ukrainian Front.
 The Soviet losses of infantry were rapidly made good when formations such as the 180th Division descended on the village of Kvitki in the narrow strip of land between the pocket and the III Panzerkorps, and impressed its male population of about 500 into its ranks.
 These so-called volunteers were committed to their first action only very shortly after this.
 Although their wide tracks gave the Soviet tanks a tactical mobility superior to that of the German tanks, and the Soviet forces were better provided with tracked vehicles, the Soviet troops also had their difficulties in the mud, and before long bombers were flown in the transport role, all formations were using teams of oxen and horses to move guns and vehicles, and the local peasantry was ordered to move supplies.

-However many men escaped from the Korsun pocket, Heeresgruppe ‘Süd’ had nonetheless suffered a major tactical defeat.
+However many men escaped from the Korsun pocket, Heeresgruppe 'Süd' had nonetheless suffered a major defeat at the operational and tactical levels.
 Many of the pocket’s survivors were physically and mentally unfit for an immediate return to service, and two experienced corps had been destroyed as fighting formations.

 On 27 January, however, General Leytenant Nikolai P. Pukhov’s 13th Army and General Leytenant Ivan D. Chernyakhovsky’s 60th Army, the right flanking formations of Vatutin’s 1st Ukrainian Front, attacked to the east, being helped through the marsh and woodland by partisans.
 Using the I and VI Guards Cavalry Corps on the extreme flank, two days later the two armies reached the Styr river well inside the 1939 borders of Poland.
 Rovno, Luck and the Zdolbunov railway junction were soon taken, and on 10 February Shepetovka fell.
 Erich Koch, the Reichskommissar of Ukraine, fled from his headquarters at Rovno on the approach of the Soviet troops, and the loss of the town led to the usual recriminations by Hitler against the German army and the threat of the death sentence for officers in command positions.